Symptoms of asthma are due to intermittent reversible obstruction

 asthma attack is usually preceded by certain signs and symptoms by which one can guess that he or she may get asthma attack.
 They are

 1. Loosing you breath easily or shortness of breath.

 3. Wheezing or coughing after exercise.

-4. Decrease in PEFR reading in Peak flow meter
+4. Decrease in PEFR reading or lung function.

 5. Signs of cold or allergies like itchy throat, running or stuffy nose, headache.